Nepal Food Guide

 Choila

-Newari specialty of grilled buffalo or chicken meat marinated in spices (cumin, coriander, chili, ginger, garlic), served cold or room temperature.
-Smoky, spicy flavor with tender texture.
-Essential part of Newari feast platters.
-Pairs perfectly with chiura (beaten rice) and aila (traditional liquor).
+A Newari dish of grilled buffalo or chicken marinated in cumin, coriander, chili, ginger and garlic, then served cold or at room temperature.
+It is smoky, spicy and tender, a regular on Newari feast platters, and goes well with chiura (beaten rice) and aila (the traditional liquor).

 Dhido